Before You Apply

 It’s never too early to start planning.

 Early preparation is the key to a smooth (and successful!) application and admission process.
-We typically get around 100 applicants across the BS and MS coordinated programs and accept up to 36 students per year.
-Our nutrition science program typically gets around 30 applicants and accepts up to 20 students per year.
+We typically receive around 100 applications across the BS and MS coordinated programs and accept up to 36 students per year.
+Our nutrition science program typically receives around 30 applications and accepts up to 20 students per year.

 Give yourself the best chance of acceptance by doing your research and putting your best application forward.

 Take the first step in pursuing a career in nutrition by attending one of our monthly information sessions.
 This will give you the opportunity to learn more about the profession, our program and the admissions process.
 It’s your chance to ask questions about prerequisites, your application and evaluation criteria.